nu-rust-course/web/style/let_buffers_buffer.md

+---
-## Don’t “double buffer” your text formatting output
+title: Don’t “double buffer” your text formatting output
+---

 When you need to produce output in several pieces, don’t assemble your output in a string.
 That amounts to doing your own ad-hoc output buffering on top of the buffering that the output stream should already by doing <a name="back-1"></a>\[[1]].
 Instead, write to the output stream piece by piece and avoid creating intermediate strings that 1) you don’t need and 2) make your code more complicated.